Updated to: 22 August 2019Download as PDF

 History of SEA

-The Decree No 2013/0171/PM lays down rules for conducting environmental and social impact studies (ESIA).
-This Decree also legally introduces Strategic Environmental and Social Assessment (SESA).
+With a long history of ESIA implementation, in 2013 Decree No 2013/0171/PM also introduces Strategic Environmental and Social Assessment (SESA).
 Provisions for ESIA generally also apply for SESA.

 Legal framework for SEA

-The environmental management law 96/12 (August 1996) implicitly prescribes SESA through its article 14, which states that environmental considerations need to be integrated into all economic plans and programs.
+The environmental management law 96/12 implicitly prescribes SESA through its article 14, which states that environmental considerations need to be integrated into all economic plans and programmes.
 Article 40 specifies the same requirement for urban planning and public and private land subdivision.

 Decree No 2013/0171/PM.